kdlong/SMP_18_001_CWR/firstReading.md

    from the same order PDFs, with nonoverlapping matrix elements.
    The clean solution here would be to take everything from NLO QCD.

+**This is a matter of debate, we here follow the same procedure as was used for the ZZ cross section measurement (SMP-16-007) based on consultation with experts in NNLO caclulations.
+The procedure balances using the best-available cross sections for different components (which are gauge invariant and therefore can be treated independently).
+The gq process arising as an NLO correction to the qq process.**

 l.121: --> 'For all simulations used in this analysis the NNPDF3.0 [36] set ...'
   Reason: Otherwise it sounds as if you are just referring to the sim. mentioned on top of p.4

+**ADDRESSED: Fixed**

 >>>>>>>>> Section 4 <<<<<<<<<
 l.136-139: --> it is clear that charged tracks can be associated to a primary vertex candidate, but how can the associated pt_miss (as mentioned) and how can a jet be associated to a primary vertex?
   In particular the pt_miss I find confusing.

+**ADDRESSED: Updated to newer description from twiki.
+For the case of the primary vertex, the MET is defined using track jets associated to the primary vertex.**

 l.180-188:, is the rather detailed listing of eff. vs eta so crucial?

+**ADDRESSED: No, removed**

 >>>>>>>>> Section 5 <<<<<<<<<
 l.204: "no b tagged jet with pT>30 GeV and |eta|<4.7" Can we do b tagging up to |eta|=4.7 ?
    Very misleading.
 Quote the actual btag range (2.4?) instead?

+**ADDRESSED: Fixed**

 l.207: 'chosen for event generation efficiency' is this a good argument?
 Perhaps just omit.

+**ADDRESSED: Rephrased**

 Table 1: content: is >20, >20 in the first two lines of the "loose fiducial" really intentional, or is it a typo?